 These look way more like a traditional dumbbell than the Bowflex.
 They’re still squarish, but they don’t have the weird enclosure.
 They come in a 45lb per hand and 75lb per hand model.
 Other than the weight, there’s no difference between the models, and it’s upgradeable to 165 lbs.
 If you buy the 75lb one you get a stand, which can store the removable weight plates on the lower shelf.

 The stand is not free.
-If you don’t want it, you will get a better deal buying the 45lb version with the upgrades.
+If you don’t want it, you will get a better deal buying the 45lb version and adding the weight upgrades.

 These have consistently gotten positive reviews by the regulars on the bodybuilding.com equipment forum.
 The main reason for that is they’re durable.
-We’ll see if they’re really the most durable.
+We’ll see further below if they’re really the most durable.